markocherrie/batchprocessing/README.md

-# batchprocessing
-Batch Processing Workflow in R
+# Batch Processing Workflow in R

 These are the files that link with the presentation here: https://rpubs.com/Marko/DataR